Birmingham Six: Attempt to force journalist to reveal sources

 During his investigation, which proved crucial in establishing the innocence of the Six, Mullin located one of the actual bombers and persuaded him to provide information which helped the men falsely convicted.
 Mullin promised that he would never reveal his source.
 At the time the police were not interested, as they believed that they had already arrested the culprits.

-However, in 2018 the West Midlands police reopened the investigation, almost 50 years after the event.
+However, in 2018 the West Midlands police reopened the investigation.
 In 2019 a witness at the inquest testified that the real bombers were Mick Murray, James Francis Gavin, Seamus McLoughlin and Michael Hayes.
 Mullin confirmed that Murray, Gavin and Hayes were three of the four bombers he had revealed in his book, but he refused to identify the fourth bomber who he called the "young Planter" who was still alive.
 Mullin cooperated with the investigation as far as he felt was possible, for example providing notes of interviews with Murray and a redacted copy of notes of other interviews.
 But Mullin refused to name other people interviewed.
 The West Midlands police applied for an order under the Terrorism Act 2000 to compel Mullin to reveal his sources; he refused, later saying that source protection is a cornerstone of the free press in a democracy.

 In March 2022 Judge Lucraft ruled that it was not in the public interest to oblige Mullin to identify the living perpetrator.
 Mullin's legal team later said, hailing the ruling, that the right of a journalist to protect their sources was fundamental to a free press in a democracy.